Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark: Evaluation Setting

 \subsection{Metrics}

 The goal of Task 1 is to detect whether a page has Latin on it.
-We measure this by reporting precision, recall, and F1-score in percentage.
+We measure this by reporting precision, recall, and F1 score in percentage, along with the F1 score for non-Latin pages to ensure balanced evaluation.
 To evaluate the Latin segment extraction performance in Task 2, we calculate precision, recall, and F1 score in percentage based on token-level matches between model predictions and the ground truth of the page.
 A fuzzy matching mechanism is applied to pair predicted and reference tokens one by one.
-A match is considered valid if the token-level edit-distance is not larger than a tunable threshold proportion $\theta$ compared to the ground-truth token length.
+A match is considered valid if the token-level edit distance is not larger than a tunable threshold proportion $\theta$ compared to the ground-truth token length.
 This approach provides a more flexible and robust evaluation than exact token matching by tolerating minor textual differences at the token level, such as lexical variations and OCR-induced distortions.
 The pseudocode of the fuzzy matching algorithm is shown in the Appendix~\ref{appendix:fuzzy_alg}.
 Overall metrics are averaged across the full evaluation set.